JohnStarich/go/goop/README.md

 # goop <a href="https://johnstarich.com/go/goop"><img src="https://img.shields.io/badge/gopages-reference-%235272B4" /></a>

-Write and run Go scripts without the fuss.
+Goop makes it easy to write and run Go scripts.
 Automatically builds installed Go commands when you run them.

 Features:
 * Support for both local and remote modules.